quarkslab/diffing-portal/exporter/binexport.rst

 =========

-`BinExport <https://github.com/google/binexport>`_ is a tool provided by Google for the the disassemblers IDA Pro, Binary Ninja and Ghidra that exports dissassemblies to a protobuf message.
-It is used in particular by the differ `BinDiff <https://www.zynamics.com/bindiff.html>`_ or by `QBinDiff <https://github.com/quarkslab/qbindiff>`_.
+`BinExport <https://github.com/google/binexport>`_ is an utility hosted on Google's github to export the disassembly obtained from IDA Pro, Binary Ninja and Ghidra into external file.
+The file is defined in `Protobuf <TODO>`_.
+It is particularly used by `BinDiff <https://www.zynamics.com/bindiff.html>`_ as input for its diffing.

-BinExport, whether it is the IDA, BinaryNinja or Ghidra version, mainly relies on the GUI: it requires to manually launch the tools, then go the setting and export the binary into a BinExport file.
+For more details: `Project homepage <TODO>`_

+**Limitations**:
+Besides, working like a charm, BinExport is essentially lacking the two following features:

+* regardless of the disassembler (IDA, Ghidra ..), binexport has to be launched manually through GUI or via a shell command if the disassembler support headless mode.
+There are no programmatic bindings to trigger an export.
+* Exported data are very useful, but has binexport was defined as an internal format, there are no API to manipulate exported data.

+As such, `python-binexport <https://github.com/quarkslab/python-binexport>`_ has been developed to fulfill these two weaknesses.

 .. include:: ../python-binexport/README.md